francabrera/ibmqx-user-guides/README.rst

 `Beginner's Guide <rst/beginners-guide/>`__: You can find a simple aproach about Quantum Computing and how use the IBM Q Experice tools, like Quantum Composer, or the QISKit example.

-`Full User's Guide <rst/full-user-guide/>`__: This section contain the more full coverage from Quantum Computing and in particular several examples and algorithm.
+`User's Guide <rst/full-user-guide/>`__: This section contain the more full coverage from Quantum Computing and in particular several examples and algorithm.

 Contributors